Approved for 6 CPEUs by the CDR ( On-Demand Version)

 Speakers: Naureen Hunani, RD and Kieran Rose

-Rather than asking Autistic people to change their eating patterns and preferences to meet neuronormative expectations, this course explores what it means to develop an authentic relationship with food that honors Autistic ways of being—and affirms that all unique relationships to food are valid and worthy of respect, while challenging harmful stereotypes around Autistic eating experiences.
+Rather than asking Autistic people to change their eating patterns and preferences to meet neuronormative expectations, this course explores what it means to develop an authentic relationship with food that honours Autistic ways of being—and affirms that all unique relationships to food are valid and worthy of respect, while challenging harmful stereotypes around Autistic eating experiences.

 This foundational session explores the rich and often overlooked landscape of food identity—for autistic individuals and those who support them.
 Together, we’ll unpack how food is far more than nutrition or behavior; it is deeply tied to identity, autonomy, culture, and relational safety.